← Back to Rankings

 Tailgating & Setting

-The pre-game environment surrounding the stadium — lot culture, walk-up experience, geographic setting, and how it all primes the crowd before kickoff.
+The atmosphere starts before the gates open.
+We evaluate the pregame culture surrounding the stadium — lot culture, the walk-up experience, campus or stadium setting, and how well the environment primes the crowd before a snap is taken.

 Intimidation & Home-Field Pressure